Civic Responsibility and Places of Remembrance: Historical Consciousness in Germany and Beyond

 Examinations and Assignments:

-Assignments will include discussion moderation, one paper, and a final project consisting of a paper and PowerPoint or similar presentation. |
+Assignments will include discussion moderations, one paper, and a final project about your own "memorial": a person, event, or place of your choice. |

 Additional Requirements and/or Comments: